The GSB Guide to repatriation to the UK

 Retiring back to Britain

-If you transfer your funds or take benefits from your QROPS, the scheme has to report payments to HMRC, regardless of how long you were a non-UK resident previously.
+If you transfer your funds or take benefits from your pension scheme, including a QROPS or an international SIPP, the scheme must report payments to HMRC.
+This requirement applies regardless of how long you’ve been a non-UK resident.

-It is very important to seek advice at this stage to ensure that the level of income drawn from your pension, along with other assets, is done as tax efficiently as possible.
+At this stage, it is crucial to seek professional advice to ensure that your pension income, along with other assets, is structured as tax-efficiently as possible.

 Read more about UK expat pension planning.